Sensorless Field-Oriented Control of Induction Motor

 This example uses a host and a target model.
 The host model is a user interface to the controller hardware board.
 You can run the host model on the host computer.
 The prerequisite to use the host model is to deploy the target model to the controller hardware board.
 The host model uses serial communication to command the target Simulink® model and run the motor in closed-loop control.

-This example supports this hardware configuration.
-Use the target model name (highlighted in bold) to open the model for the corresponding hardware configuration from the MATLAB® command prompt.
+The example supports this hardware configuration.
+You can also use the target model name to open the model for the corresponding hardware configuration from the MATLAB® command prompt.

 LAUNCHXL-F28379D controller + BOOSTXL-DRV8305 inverter: mcb_acim_foc_qep_f28379d

 For connections related to this hardware configuration, see LAUNCHXL-F28069M and LAUNCHXL-F28379D Configurations.

 Generate Code and Run Model on Target Hardware

 1. Simulate the target model and observe the simulation results.